The Dementia Friends programme is the biggest ever initiative aiming to change people’s perception of dementia.

 Dementia Friends Champions

-In 2018, Sarah and Jodie from Biddulph Town Council volunteered to become Dementia Friends Champions and subsequently ran several information sessions – creating 140 Dementia Friends in the town.
+In 2018, Sarah and Jodie from Biddulph Town Council volunteered to become Dementia Friends Champions and subsequently ran several information sessions – creating 136 Dementia Friends in the town.
 We’d like to increase this figure.

 If you’d like to become a Dementia Friend, please contact us on 01782 498480.